Erlanger Health System Response to Coronavirus (COVID-19)

 Emergency Department –

-- Visitor cannot switch with another person.
+- Visitors CAN switch with another person.

 - At any time, Emergency Department Management has the discretion to have visitors leave patients’ rooms or waiting room area due to number of individuals in the waiting room and /or the health and safety of patients.